labcif/YPA/README.md

     * If also using the Notifications plugin, you will need:
         1. Python installed to run the external script (Python 3 recommended)
         2. lxml for proper identation: `pip install lxml` (optional)
+        3. win10toast for a Notification at the end of processing (optional)
 5. Open your case and run the YPA file ingest module
 6. Run the YPA Report Module with the desired options
 7. Open the report (HTML)